Alcoholism Among Women and Increased Risk for Death

-Effects of Alcohol on Women’s Bodies
+Effects of Excessive Alcohol on Women’s Bodies

 Most of the western world is seeing an increase in alcohol abuse – in many different countries, female drinkers are the ones responsible for driving this growth.
 This is not a problem limited to the United States.
 It is happening globally.
 The gap between male and female consumption becomes exponentially smaller as a country becomes more affluent.

 One of the leading factors appears to be the ‘normalization’ of alcohol consumption amongst women.
 Many women treat a glass of wine the same way they would a piece of dark chocolate – an indulgent treat that is ultimately not that bad for you, even if you have a little too much.
 However, the statistics suggest that more and more women are having a hard time limiting themselves.